benchristel/process-to-processes/src/index.md

 If you want to heal a system, you must start small: If you're a programmer, that means starting with the fingers-on-the-keyboard act of typing code.
 As you earn trust and gain confidence, you can work in larger and larger loops: improving architecture, team process, and user experience.
 If you succeed, others will want to emulate you.
 Then, and only then, can you start to coach them.

-## Trust

-Most people (rightly) do not trust programmers.
-If a programmer says something will take two days, it will actually take two weeks.
-Once the programmer says it's "done", it will still have multiple bugs.

-If you want to improve the system you're in, you need autonomy.
-To get autonomy, you must earn people's trust.
-The simplest way to earn trust as a programmer is to do good work.
-(Doing good work _and hitting your estimates_ is harder; in general you should try to reframe conversations about estimates so you are not held to a date that turns out to be unrealistic.)

 ## Types of Friction

 - Human-to-machine